Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] You need to re-add the printer to the Print Management console.
 - [ ] The printer lost connection to the network.

 #### Q24.
-You built a container image on Nano Server.
+You built a container image on the Nano Server.
 The container image has multiple layers, including a custom application built for your company, and your development team pushed the image to your Azure image registry.
 What happens if you attempt to pull that image to a new server with previously downloaded OS images?

-- [ ] Your custom layers will be pulled from your Azure registry and you will receive an notifying you of the missing base image.
+- [ ] Your custom layers will be pulled from your Azure registry, and you will receive a notification of the missing base image.
-- [x] You will receive an notifying you of the missing base image and you will not be allowed to pull the image.
+- [x] You will receive a notification of the missing base image, and you will not be allowed to pull the image.
 - [ ] All layers will be downloaded from your Azure registry.
 - [ ] The base OS image layers will automatically be pulled from Microsoft's registry at Docker Hub, and your custom layers will be pulled from your Azure registry.